ajroach42/ajroach42.github.io/_posts/2022-11-12-what-the-eff-is-gemini.md

 published: false
 title: What the eff is gemini?
 ---
-I've been talking about gemini a bunch today, but I haven't really explained, and there are a bunch of new people here who've never seen this stuff before, so let me explain.
+I've been talking about gemini a bunch recently, but I haven't really explained.

-(If you're reading this post on Gemini, this probably isn't for you.)

 Gemini is an attempt to reimagine a world wide web that is smaller (the the smallpunk/small things manifesto sense), that is able to be understood, that cannot spy on you, that is human centric.

+Gemini is:
-It's a protocol (that is, a way for software to talk to other software), and a network (that is, a bunch of computers), and a hypermedia web (you know, a collection of files that link to one another, like the internet that you're used to), all of which are designed to be small, simple, and easy to understand.
+* a protocol (that is, a way for software to talk to other software),
+* a network (that is, a bunch of computers),
+* a hypermedia web (you know, a collection of files that link to one another, like the internet that you're used to)

+which is designed to be small, simple, and easy to understand.

 Lots of other people have explained this better than I will: